Bioconductor/OrchestratingSingleCellAnalysis/README.md

 - `intro`: some introductory sections focusing on how to install and use R and Bioconductor.
 - `analysis`: the meat of the book, where each chapter focuses on a different step of a scRNA-seq analysis.
+- `workflows`: end-to-end analysis Rmarkdown reports with minimal explanatory text.
 - `about`: some bits and pieces about the contributors.

-Within `analysis`, there is an additional `workflows` subdirectory.
-This contains end-to-end analysis Rmarkdown reports with minimal text and the bare minimum of code.
-We will refer to these `analysis/workflows` files as "workflows", in contrast to the "chapters" in `analysis` itself.
+In addition, there is the **OSCAUtils** package in `package`, which provides a number of utilities for book construction;
+and `sundries`, which provides some **bookdown**-related bits and pieces.

 ## Using cached objects